Pixie Hollow Bake Off: Release

 The special debuted in the United Kingdom on The Disney Channel on October 20, 2013.
 It was later featured as an exclusive bonus disc accompanying the Blu-ray release of The Pirate Fairy in 2014, which included 10 extra mini-shorts of around 1–2 minutes.
 The special was released widely through Disney Movies Anywhere.
+This special made its US TV Debut on Disney Channel on August 9, 2014.